martinbuberl/awscommunitynordics/docs/communityday.md

     <b>SRE and Infrastructure as Code</b><br/>
     Morten Reinholdt Boelskifte, SRE Manager at Trustpilot <a href="https://twitter.com/reinholdt" target="_blank"><i class="fab fa-twitter"></i></a> <a href="https://www.linkedin.com/in/mortenreinholdtboelskifte/" target="_blank"><i class="fab fa-linkedin"></i></a>
   </p>
-  <p class="mt-5">Topics are chosen by the community and focus on cutting-edge AWS cloud technologies such as Serverless, Containers, Microservices, DevOps &amp; SRE, Machine Learning &amp; Artificial Intelligence, and best practices and real-world customer cases.
-We strive to cover all technical levels, so you can have an interesting day no matter if you're an AWS expert or just getting started in the cloud.</p>
-  <p>We're actively looking for more speakers.
-If you're interested, please fill out the <a href="https://docs.google.com/forms/d/e/1FAIpQLScQGymuW6Ls7AC579fKLPtMQKB7p88UswDgsUL8yt6zt6zDnw/viewform" target="_blank">Call for Papers</a>.</p>

   <h2 class="mt-5">Contact Us</h2>
   <p>For sponsorship enquires, feedback or any general question, please send an email to <a href="mailto:info@awscommunitynordics.org">info@awscommunitynordics.org</a>.</p>